Juhani

 Organizations should use with ISO 9000 standards also all other appropriate and

-useful sources of relevant information, especially sector specific standards,
+useful sources (figure 1) of relevant information, especially sector specific standards,

-business excellence models (quality awards criteria), and benchmarking references.
+business excellence models (quality awards criteria), and benchmarking references (Anttila, 2007).

 In this way the real purpose of the standards will take place.